grafana/loki/docs/sources/configuration/index_docgen.md

 # Configures storing chunks in GCS.
 Required fields only required when gcs is
 # defined in config.
+# The CLI flags prefix for this block configuration is: gcs
 [gcs: <gcs_storage_config>]

 # Configures storing chunks and/or the index in Cassandra.